Urban runoff from gardens and hard surfaces is the #1 source of ocean pollution. In that runoff are pollutants such as:

 - Automobile engine oil, exhaust and brake pad dust as well as exhaust from utilities– poison marine life.

 - Bacteria from animal poop – sicken humans and marine life, and can close beaches.

 - Sediment (soil) – reduces clarity.

 The first one inch of rain after a dry spell is called the “first flush,” and contains most of the pollutants during a rainstorm.
 Traditional building codes have directed rainwater off the property to prevent flooding of a site.
 But this runoff contributes to flooding of neighborhoods and erosion of stream banks.
 Runoff also happens during dry periods, known as dry-weather runoff, with sprinklers overwatering and overshooting the landscape.

 But gardens and hard surfaces can prevent runoff and flooding, and still be beautiful, resourceful, and wildlife-friendly.
 How?
 Apply CPR to your property – Conservation, Permeability and Retention © – to revive our watersheds and oceans:

-- Permeability through mulch and biologically active soil as well as using permeable materials for – or making cuts in existing – driveways, walkways and patios that allow water to percolate into the soil.
+- Permeability through the mulch and biologically active soil as well as using permeable materials for – or making cuts in existing – driveways, walkways, and patios that allow water to percolate into the soil.